Generic Name: esmolol hydrochloride

 No Preservatives Added

-hydrochloride in sodium chloride.
-100 mg, 10 mL Single Dose Vial– Each mL contains 10 mg Esmolol Hydrochloride, 5.9 mg Sodium Chloride, USP and Water for Injection, USP; buffered with 2.8 mg Sodium Acetate Trihydrate, USP and 0.546 mg Glacial Acetic Acid, USP.
-Sodium Hydroxide and/or Hydrochloric Acid added, as necessary to adjust pH to 5.0 (4.5-5.5).
+100 mg, 10 mL Single Dose Vial - Each mL contains 10 mg Esmolol Hydrochloride and Water for Injection buffered with 1.688 mg Sodium Acetate Anhydrous (equivalent to 2.8 mg Sodium Acetate Trihydrate) and 0.546 mg Glacial Acetic Acid.
+Sodium Hydroxide and/or Hydrochloric Acid added as necessary, to adjust pH to 4.5 to 5.5.

 Pharmacokinetics and Metabolism